veniamin-ilmer/math/balanced-ternary-algebra/readme.md

 | **0** | 0 | 0 | 0 |
 | **+** | 0 | 0 | + |

 Let's try to define the carry as AND.
+It is both commutative and associative.

-Now, to make the a bit more complicated, if we were to implement a full adder, we can copy the formula used boolean algebra, however they require an OR:
+Now, to make the a bit more complicated, if we were to implement a full adder, we can try to use the formula used boolean algebra for the Carry, however it requires an OR:

 (A AND B) OR (Old Carry AND (A XOR B))

-Yet, experimenting a bit, I found with these balanced ternary gates, XOR can replace OR:
+Wxperimenting a bit, I found with these balanced ternary gates, XOR can replace OR.
 Here is the balanced ternary algebra for a full adder:

 * Sum = A XOR B XOR Old Carry
 * New Carry = (A AND B) XOR (Old Carry AND (A XOR B))

-Using the same formulas with our newly defined ternary algebra, results in this table:
+Using this formula with our newly defined ternary algebra, results in this table:

 | A | B | Old Carry | = | New Carry | Sum |
 |:-:|:-:|:-:|:-:|:-:|:-:|